Ilyas Lefrancq

-Ilyas Lefrancq (born 3 December 2003) is a professional footballer who plays for the fourth-tier Belgian Division 2 team Jong KV Mechelen (the reserve squad of Mechelen).
-Born in Belgium, he is a youth international for Morocco.
+Ilyas Lefrancq (born 3 December 2003) is a professional footballer who plays for Greek Super League 2 club AEK Athens B. Born in Belgium, he is a youth international for Morocco.

-Career
+Club career

 Lefrancq made his professional debut for OH Leuven on 3 April 2022 in the home match against Antwerp, when he was subbed on for Mathieu Maertens with ten minutes left on the clock.

 On 17 June 2022, Lefrancq signed a two-year contract with Mechelen.

+On 7 September 2023, he joined AEK Athens on a three-year deal.

 International career

 Born in Belgium, Lefrancq is of Moroccan descent.
 He debuted with the Morocco U20s in a friendly 2–1 loss to the Spain U20s on 26 April 2022.